-- Broughton Hall Catholic High School name and logo - Post Title - Hours (this should indicate if full or part time) - Grade or Scale - Salary including any allowances offered e.g. TLR - Permanent or Fixed Term (if fixed term the duration of the contract should be stated) - Advert Text (which should detail the main responsibilities of the post)

-- Safeguarding Children Statement: "Broughton Hall Catholic High School is committed to safeguarding and promoting the welfare of our children and young people and expects all staff and volunteers to share this commitment.
+- Broughton Hall Catholic High School name and logo - Post Title - Hours (this should indicate if full or part time) - Grade or Scale - Salary including any allowances offered e.g. TLR, with clarification if the advertised salary is on an FTE basis or a pro-rated basis - Permanent or Fixed Term (if fixed term the duration of the contract should be stated) - Advert Text (which should detail the main responsibilities of the post) - Safeguarding Children Statement: "Broughton Hall Catholic High School is committed to - safeguarding and promoting the welfare of our children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be expected to undertake an Enhanced Disclosure and Barring Service check." - Closing Date and Interview Date